bbi-lab/bbi-scirna-analyze/README.md

         return -1;
 ```

-at line 300 of *serviceFuns.cpp*, so that the start of the edited function looks like
+at line 300 so that the start of the edited function looks like

 ```
 template <class argType>